xqwen/fastenloc/tutorial/input.md

 The probabilistic fine-mapping input is preferred, as it generally provides more accurate results for colocalization analysis, even though the computational cost for obtaining the single-SNP summary statistics input is lower.

-All input files can be either compressed (by gzip) or uncompressed, fastENLOC can detect the format automatically.
+All input files can be either compressed (by gzip) or uncompressed, FastENLOC can detect the format automatically.